-The guitar that Kurt Cobain played during the live recording of their legendary MTV Unplugged album just sold during an auction for over $6 million dollars.
+The guitar that Kurt Cobain played during the live recording of Nirvana‘s legendary MTV Unplugged album just sold during an auction for over $6 million dollars.
 That pile of cash is now the record to date for a guitar.

 The auction was held by Julien’s Auctions’ and the guitar, a 1959 Martin D-18E, came with the original guitar case Cobain glued a flyer of the album Feel The Darkness, by the band Poison Idea and a couple of Alaska Airlines Stickers to.
 It also came with some picks and half-set of strings.
 All original items from the guitar and case, assumably belonging to the reluctant Grunge legend.

 The guy that bought it is the co-founder of the microphone company Rode, Peter Freedman.
 I’m sure he’ll hang onto it for a decade or so and sell it for twice as much as he paid for it, like rich people like to do.
 Here he is in his pic just after he won the auction with the 6-string, which Kurt retro-fitted for his lefty playing-style.